 Calling 911 after a car accident in Riverside can help you document your wreck by obtaining an official police report.
 You should always call the police from the scene of an accident – even a minor accident – to help protect your rights as a victim.
 Certain factors, however, can make it even more important to involve law enforcement.

 Do not tell the police you caused the car accident.
 Also, do not tell them you have no injuries until you have seen a doctor.
 Your adrenaline from the wreck could be masking injury symptoms.
 Write down your police report number before leaving the scene.
-If your car accident fulfills the first three standards on this list, you also must contact the Department of Motor Vehicles within 10 days to report the crash.
+If your car accident in San Bernardino fulfills the first three standards on this list, you also must contact the Department of Motor Vehicles within 10 days to report the crash.

 Gather as much information about the car accident as possible before you leave.
 If you cannot stay because of your injuries, have someone you trust collect evidence for you.
 The police can record key information as well, such as the name of the other driver, his or her insurance information, and the names of eyewitnesses.
 If you can, take pictures of all damaged vehicles, a wide-angle shot of the entire crash scene, close-up shots of key details (such as skid marks on the ground) and your injuries.

 Do not delay in receiving medical care for your car accident injuries.
 Go to Riverside Community Hospital, the Loma Linda University Medical Center, Parkview Community Hospital or another local medical facility immediately after your car accident for treatment.
 Postponing care could not only be bad for you physically, but also hurt your insurance claim.
 Insurance companies check to see whether clients visit emergency centers right away as proof of serious injuries.